Best Things To Do In Pembrokeshire

 Pembrokeshire National Park, established in 1952, is one of Wales’ three national parks.
 The park has an area of 243 square miles with 186 miles of coastline.
-This incredible treasure has more than 40 different beaches and a diverse landscape of rocky cliffs, wooded estuaries, and inland hills filled with wildlife.
+This incredible treasure has more than 40 different beaches and a diverse landscape of rocky cliffs, wooded estuaries, and wildlife.

-The Pembrokeshire Coast Path was established in 1970 and has a total of 35,000 feet of ascent and descent from the high cliffs.
+The Pembrokeshire Coast Path was established in 1970.
+It has a total of 35,000 feet of ascent and descent from the high cliffs.
 In the care of the National Trust, Pembrokeshire National Park has received many awards and recognitions for its beautiful beaches, areas of conservation, and nature reserves.

 We’ll take you to three of the attractions located within the park: the village of Tenby, and Carew Castle and Tidal Mill, and St. David’s Peninsula.